 Mice have twelve molars and four incisors and while the molars never grow, the incisors continuously grow which can sometimes cause problems for your mouse.These incisors are the front teeth and in mice they are naturally colored yellow.
 They are also much harder than human teeth.
 The two bottom incisors are almost twice as long as the two upper incisors but this can be hard to see since a large portion of these teeth are hidden underneath your mouse's lips.

-They will usually grow so long that they begin to curve and stick out between the lips where they can become stuck on things, or worse yet, grow into the gums or roof of your mouse's mouth.
-The molars, or teeth in the back of the mouth, do not grow so therefore they are not a problem like they can be in guinea pigs and rabbits.
+Mouse teeth will grow very quickly with an entire tooth turnover rate of 35-45 days.
+The incisors, or front teeth, are usually easy to identify when they become very overgrown since they begin to stick out of the mouse's mouth.
+They will usually grow so long that they begin to curl and poke out between the lips.
+At this point they can become stuck on things, or worse yet, grow into the gums or roof of your mouse's mouth.
+Since the molars, or teeth in the back of the mouth, do not grow, they are not a problem like they can be in guinea pigs and rabbits.

 Most mice will wear their incisors down to an appropriate length when they gnaw on their food but some mice are unable to do so if they are born with misaligned teeth or jaws.
 Misalignment or malocclusion may prevent a mouse from chewing normally and therefore not wear its teeth down.
 If trauma to the teeth or jaw occurs at some point in a mouse's life, this can also cause a problem with normal chewing and the normal wearing down of teeth.
 If a mouse has this issue, regular tooth trims will be needed to help it keep its incisors at a normal length and prevent a mouse from being unable to eat.

 Tooth Trims for Mice